do-sch/budgie-monitor-brightness-applet/README.md

 ## Manual configuration

-Meson automatically sets udev rules to give everyone RW access to the /dev/i2c devices and sets the kernel-module **i2c_dev** to be loaded on every startup.
+The build script automatically sets udev rules to give everyone RW access to the /dev/i2c devices and sets the kernel-module **i2c_dev** to be loaded on every startup.
 If you want to configure this yourself manually, you can pass the parameters **-Dset_udev_configuration=false** and **-Dset_kernel_module_configuration=false** to meson.
 This could be useful, if you want to add a special group that gains access to your i2c devices.
 More information at  [https://www.ddcutil.com/config/](https://www.ddcutil.com/config/)